blkzen/trading-bot/README.md

 A. Tracks orders

-B. Adds all orders to dataframe
+B. Adds all orders to a dataframe

 C. Reports funds available

 D. Fetches positions of user stocks

+E. Parse positions to a dataframe